tromp/cuckoo/README.md

 2) its memory requirement can be set arbitrarily and appears to resist time-memory trade-offs.

-3) verification of the proof of work is instant, requiring 2 sha256 and 42 siphash computations.
+3) verification of the proof of work is instant, requiring 2 sha256 and 42x2 siphash computations.

 Runtime in Cuckoo Cycle is dominated by memory latency.
-It promotes the use of commodity general-purpose hardware over custom designed single-purpose hardware.
+This promotes the use of commodity general-purpose hardware over custom designed single-purpose hardware.

 Other features: